jaroteko18/BUWEB/README.md

 # BUWEB E-Commerce (PHP & NO FRAMEWORK)

-BUWEB is a open source project E-Commerce built on top of Pure PHP with NO Framework. :)
+BUWEB is a open source project E-Commerce built on top of Pure PHP with NO Framework

 Role :